May 3, 1951

 Consider the dangers for a constitutional democracy of this potentially explosive mixture: a stalemated war, an unpopular president, and a defiant general with a plan for victory and a huge public following.
 In the somber spring of 1951, Senators Richard Russell and Tom Connally sought to diffuse this brewing crisis by arranging for the committees they chaired—Armed Services and Foreign Relations—to conduct a series of joint hearings.

-In three days of testimony, MacArthur weakened his own case with vague and overstated responses.
+In three days of testimony, which began on May 3, 1951, MacArthur weakened his own case with vague and overstated responses.
 He observed that his troubles came from the politicians in Washington who had introduced "a new concept into military operations—the concept of appeasement."
 When MacArthur was asked whether he thought his plan for bombing China might trigger another world war, he observed that this was not his area of responsibility.
 His case was fatally weakened with testimony from senior military leaders who strongly disagreed with MacArthur's plan.
 After seven weeks of exhaustive testimony, the public lost interest.
 By fully airing this dangerous issue, Chairman Russell avoided a political conflagration and brilliantly demonstrated the Senate's proverbial role as the saucer into which the hot tea is poured to be safely cooled.